 How will I be supported?

-All modules within the programme make extensive use of Cardiff University’s Virtual Learning Environment (VLE) Learning Central, on which students will find course materials, links to related materials and assessment exemplars.
-All lectures are recorded via Panopto and are available to students throughout their programme.
+All modules within the programme make extensive use of Cardiff University’s Virtual Learning Environment (VLE) Learning Central, on which you will find course materials, links to related materials and assessment exemplars.
+All lectures are recorded via Panopto and are available to you throughout your programme.

-From September 2018 International students will be supported with a bespoke In-sessional English Language programme (10 weeks) in semester 1.
-This is only available to students in the School of Healthcare Sciences and attendance will be based on need (25 places available).
-To this end diagnostic testing will take place during the induction week
+International students will be supported with a bespoke In-sessional English Language programme (10 weeks) in semester 1.
+This is only available to students in the School of Healthcare Sciences and attendance will be based on need as places are limited.

 What skills will I practise and develop?

 The Learning Outcomes for this Programme can be found below:

 Demonstrate enhanced clinical knowledge and skills and apply these critically to your physiotherapy practice, to develop a holistic approach to managing complexity and improving service user outcomes.

 Develop a practical understanding through evaluation of established techniques of research and enquiry, to interpret knowledge and support implementation of research findings into physiotherapy practice.